 SC/ST/Diff.
 Abled Person | Rs.
 500 | Rs.
 600 |

-Candidates can select CTET 2025 exam centre cities while filling the CTET 2025 application form.
+Candidates can select CTET 2026 exam centre cities while filling the CTET 2026 application form.
 The CTET exam will be conducted in about 184 cities spread across various states and Union territories of the country.
-CTET exam centre venue and address will be mentioned in the CTET 2025 admit card.
+The CTET exam centre venue and address will be mentioned in the CTET 2026 admit card.

 The details mentioned in the admit card will include the state and city that candidates have selected, exam centre codes, and the address where the exam centre will be located.
-Applicants will be allotted CTET 2025 exam centres on a first come first serve basis.
-If all the seats in a particular centre are filled, candidates will be allotted the next nearest CTET exam centres 2025.
+Applicants will be allotted CTET 2026 exam centres on a first-come, first-served basis.
+If all the seats in a particular centre are filled, candidates will be allotted the next nearest CTET exam centres 2026.

-The CTET 2025 application form date will be announced on the official website.
+The CTET 2026 application form link has been activated on November 27, 2025, on the official website.

 Yes, it is important to have the B.Ed degree to be eligible to apply for the CTET exam.